molecularmodelinglab/DELIVER/README.md

 bash test.sh --py       # Python unit tests only
 ```

 Python unit tests for postprocessing scripts are in `tests/`.
-They will grow as `deduplicate.py` and `enrichment.py` are implemented.

 ## Repository structure